 - Style Match: A bright canary yellow might be playful, while a muted ochre yellow could offer a more sophisticated, earthy feel.
 Match the pot’s style (modern, rustic, geometric) with your existing decor.

-- Harmonize with Space: Yellow works beautifully with neutral backgrounds like white or grey, creating a timeless and stylish ambiance [cite: 2, search 2].
+- Harmonize with Space: Yellow works beautifully with neutral backgrounds like white or grey, creating a timeless and stylish ambiance.

 5. Inspect Before You Buy